SenseLogic/RESYNC/README.md

---exclude SUBFOLDER_FILTER/ : exclude these folder paths --include file_filter : include these file names --exclude file_filter : exclude these file names --compare smart : content comparison (none/smart/sample/all) --sample 1M : sample size (B for bytes, K for kilobytes, M for megabytes, G for gigabytes) --allowed 2 : allowed modification time offset in milliseconds --verbose : show the processing messages
+--exclude SUBFOLDER_FILTER/ : exclude these folder paths --include file_filter : include these file names --exclude file_filter : exclude these file names --sample 0 1M all : minimum, medium and maximum sample size (B for bytes, K for kilobytes, M for megabytes, G for gigabytes) --allowed 2 : allowed modification time offset in milliseconds --verbose : show the processing messages
 --print : print the changes